SAP-samples/partner-reference-application/Tutorials/41-Multi-Tenancy-Features-Data-Privacy.md

     > Note: Use the subaccount to which you added the SAP Audit Log Viewer service.

 2. Open the Poetry Slams application.

+3. If the list is empty, you can create sample data for mutable data, such as poetry slams, visitors, and visits, by clicking the button *Generate Sample Data* and refreshing the list.
 As a result, a list with several poetry slams is shown.
+    > Note: If you click the *Generate Sample Data* button again, the sample data is set to the default values.

-3. Open a poetry slam that has the status *Fully Booked*.
+4. Open a poetry slam that has the status *Fully Booked*.

      > Note: Several visitors are shown in the *Bookings* list.
 As the *email* is annotated with *isPotentiallySensitive*, the read access will be logged.

-4. Choose *Edit* and change the description of the poetry slam.
+5. Choose *Edit* and change the description of the poetry slam.
 Save your changes.

     > Note: As *Changed By* is annotated with *isPotentiallyPersonal*, the write access will be logged.

-5. Now, go back to the SAP BTP cockpit and go to the SAP Audit Log Viewer service.
+6. Return to the SAP BTP cockpit and go to the SAP Audit Log Viewer service.

-6. In the SAP Audit Log Viewer service, change the *from-date* to yesterday and choose *Play* in the upper right corner.
+7. In the SAP Audit Log Viewer service, change the *from-date* to yesterday and choose *Play* in the upper right corner.

-7. Enter your name in the filter to search for your own logs.
+8. Enter your name in the filter to search for your own logs.

     For example, when looking for data-modification events, you can find the log entry of *modifiedBy* as you changed the poetry slam.
 Additionally, you find an entry for the *email* as you read visitor data in step 4.